About your cottage

-- Bulls Head: A 17th Century, family run, coaching inn with oak beams, carved settles, open fires, newspapers to read and jazz in the background.
+The Bulls Head: Just 2 minutes walk away, The Bulls Head is a 17th Century, family run, coaching inn with oak beams, carved settles, open fires, newspapers to read and jazz in the background.
 This busy country pub has received several well deserved accolades for their congenial welcome, fine ales and excellent menu.
 Dogs are welcome in the bar.

 The dustbin is located in the yard at the rear of the cottage.
 We do not get a bin collection at the cottage (we are part of a black bag scheme as we do not have access to the rear of the property).